Stacked

 # Stacked Columns

-Stack items atop one another using .column
+Stack items atop one another using a .column chart.

 <table class="charts-css column multiple stacked">